Joseph McGovern gained experience as a volunteer medic during the Bosnian War

 But the man who was shot survived.
 And despite the fact that he’s “sort of famous now,” McGovern said he’s actually quite shy.

 “I’ve worked with real heroes, and I don’t count myself with them.
-I’ve seen regular people do incredible thing.
+I’ve seen regular people do incredible things.
 Extraordinary things.”

 An Clochán Liath